IvonNikolova/PacMan/README.md

 1. Move the red ghost - test it using math.random **(DONE - 28.07.23)** <br />
    1.1.Correct red ghost problem with the first move. **(DONE - 30.07.23)** <br />
    1.2.
 Change the ghost direction with another valid one before colliding a wall if it is possible. **(DONE - 31.07.23)** <br />
-      Explanation: take any opportunity for any valid direction, if such appears, while moving in the corridors, do not wait until the end - to collide a wall in order to change the direction.
+      Explanation: take any opportunity for any valid direction, if such appears, while moving in the corridors, do not wait until the end - to collide a wall in order to change the direction. <br />
    1.2.
 Animation of the red ghost while moving. **(DONE - 31.07.23)** <br />
    1.3.
 Tunnel teleporting. **(DONE - 2.08.23)** <br />